dox-op/ai-persistency-layer/INSTALL.md

 2. Review `ai-meta/migration-brief.mdc`; it captures the migration instructions, supplemental notes, and the truth commit to reconcile.
 3. Inspect `persistency.upsert.prompt.mdc` in the project root; `ai/ai-start.sh` and `ai/ai-upsert.sh` will stream it into the agent when you run them manually.
 4. Ensure `ai-start.sh` and `ai-upsert.sh` are executable: `./ai/ai-start.sh --help`.
-5. Run `scripts/ai/check-stale.ts` (if generated) to confirm freshness scripts work.
+5. Run `scripts/ai/check-stale.ts` to confirm freshness scripts work.

 ## 6. Need to customize?